 After earning bachelor’s degrees in History and Education from Monmouth University, Bill worked as a Cataloger at Survivors of the Shoah Visual History Foundation where he indexed and summarized videotaped interviews of survivors of the Holocaust.
 He then moved to the Kiso Valley in Nagano, Japan where he taught English in middle and elementary schools.
-After returning from Japan, Bill moved to Boston and worked as the Public Programs Coordinator at the John F. Kennedy Presidential Library and Museum, and the Program Coordinator at Harvard's Program on U.S.-Japan Relations.
+After returning from Japan, Bill moved to Boston and worked as the Public Programs Coordinator at the John F. Kennedy Presidential Library and Museum and the Program Coordinator at Harvard's Program on U.S.-Japan Relations.
 Bill completed a master’s degree in Library and Information Science at Simmons College in 2014.
-In his free time Bill enjoys spending time in the lakes region of New Hampshire, playing golf and ice hockey.
+In his free time Bill enjoys visiting the lakes region of New Hampshire, playing golf, and ice hockey.

 Cambridge, MA 02138